zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

 ## Setup Testbed
 *In this part, we will build PTF-SAIv2 infras using sonic-buildimage.*

- > Note: If you want to setup the test enviroment, please refer to [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md).
+ > Note: If you want to setup the test enviroment manually, please refer to [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md).

 In the following, we use other SONiC scripts to help setup the [SAI PTF topology](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#ptf-type-topology) environment with all the testing components mentioned in [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md).